TERMS AND CONDITIONS OF SALE

 10. COMMISSION BIDS

-We will, if so instructed, execute bids on a buyer’s behalf.
-The bid must be received by us no later than one hour prior to the commencement of the sale for which the lot is being sold.
+We will, if so instructed, execute bid’s on a buyer’s behalf.
+The bid must be received by us no later than 4.30 pm the day before the sale for which the lot is being sold.
+You must be registered to bid prior to bidding.
 The bid must be clearly written or typed, and must have the full name, address and telephone number of the person bidding, and signed by the person making the bid.
 Neither the Auctioneer nor our employees shall be held responsible for any failure to do so save where such failure is unreasonable.
 Where two or more commission bids are received at the same price, the Auctioneer reserves the right and absolute discretion to choose which bid shall prevail.
 It will be assumed that the prospective buyer has carefully inspected the lot and has satisfied themselves as to its condition prior to leaving the commission bid.
 No bids can be retracted once the item has been sold.

 11. WARRANTY OF TITLE AND AVAILABILITY